2014 Crimean parliamentary election

 Parliamentary elections took place in the Republic of Crimea on 14 September 2014.
-These were the first elections since Crimea's illegal annexation by the Russian Federation on 18 March.
+These were the first elections since Russian annexation of Crimea on 18 March.
 The outcome was an overwhelming victory for President Vladimir Putin's United Russia party.

 Background

 On 17 April 2014, after the annexation, Russian president Putin submitted a draft law on parliamentary elections in Crimea and Sevastopol to the State Duma, setting 14 September 2014 as the election date.
 On this day also election were held in 30 Russian regions and 14 regional (Russian) legislatures.

 Electoral system

 According to Crimean State Council Chairman Vladimir Konstantinov, the elections would be conducted according to a mixed system.
 Fifty deputies were to be elected on party-list proportional representation and 25 in majority constituencies.

 Russian Central Election Commission Chairman Vladimir Churov said that the commission filed a request for funding with the government for 400 million roubles to conduct the election.

 On 9 September 2014 Head of the Republic of Crimea Sergey Aksyonov announced that Crimean residents "who did not manage to obtain a passport of the Russian Federation" would be able to participate in the elections using their "Ukrainian local registration".